silviapan/stock-dashboard/README.md

 - Yesterday's close price
 - Lowest and highest price for the day

 The same stock can be added to one or more portfolios.

+Users will see a message if the stock data can't be retrieved because the stock can't be found, account is missing permissions, or other general errors.

 ### Remove Stock
 Users can remove the stock from the portfolio.
 If the stock has been added to more than one portfolio, the stock will only be removed from the selected portfolio.